-How to build a DIY coat rack with storage for mail and phones plus a place to hang coat, hats and keys.
+How to build a wall mounted coat rack with a storage shelf for mail and phones plus a place to hang coat, hats and keys.

 If you live in a small house like we do, the one thing you regularly have to deal with is lack of storage space.

 In our current cottage we only have 3 very small closets, and no coat closets, so we have to find creative ways to deal with storage issues.

 So, when it came time to find something that we could use by our back door for coats and keys, I was having a hard time finding the perfect piece.

 Most everything I found was either too big, too small or it was too expensive.
 I solved all of those issues by making my own.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - ¾ x 3 ½" pine - 10' piece

 - wood glue

 - 2 pieces @ ¾ x 3 ½ x 14